 Here are some more tips to avoid lower back injury:

 - Be careful lifting heavy objects and make sure you use your legs for the lift part.
-One of my two lower back injuries was trying to lift a heavy TV, and used my back instead of my legs.

 - Perform hyperextension exercises daily.
 Great in every way…strengthening your core and keeping the lower back active and healthy.